 Hello Folks!
-We all are living in the Twenty-first generation and using mobile for each and everything.
-It is an agreeable fact that mobile has become the most important part of our life.
-As the use of mobile is more the demand for mobile applications is also high.
-As mobile applications are convenient there are almost 2 million apps in Android and IOS.
+We all live in the Twenty-first generation and use mobile for everything.
+It is an agreeable fact that mobile has become the most essential part of our life.
+As the use of mobile is more, the demand for mobile applications is also high.
+Android and IOS have almost 2 million apps as mobile applications are convenient.

-Converting current software testing into mobile version came in to picture for creating apps in mobile software and the need to test these applications has aroused.
-This is a repetitive task to test the mobile app hence it would be better if there is an automated testing system for testing these mobile applications.
+Converting current software testing into mobile versions came in to picture for creating apps in mobile software, and the need to test these applications has arisen.
+This is a repetitive task to test the mobile app; hence it would be better if there is an automated testing system for testing these mobile applications.
 Thus appium came in to picture.
-There are many automated tools in the market but appium is the widely used one.
+Many automated tools are in the market, but appium is the most widely used.

-Let’s not delay and learn about the appium automation tool in a step-by-step process
+Let’s not delay and learn about the appium automation tool step-by-step.

 What is Apppium?